Doctors Note Logo

 They do not signal disease.
 They do not affect your health.
 And they do not require treatment unless you choose cosmetic removal.

 Still, it's important not to self-diagnose blindly.
-If you're uncertain, start by checking your abnormal skin symptoms with a free AI-powered assessment tool that can help you understand what you're experiencing.
+If you're uncertain, you can quickly check your symptoms using our AI-powered assessment tool to better understand what you're experiencing and get clear guidance on whether you should see a doctor.
 If anything seems unusual or concerning, speak directly to a healthcare provider.

 If you notice rapid changes, pain, bleeding, or symptoms that worry you, seek medical care promptly.
 When it comes to your health, clarity is always better than guessing.